AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 machineState.l1GasLeft = 0
 machineState.l2GasLeft = 0
 ```
-> Reverting and exceptional halts will be covered in more detail later.
+> Reverting and exceptional halts will be covered in more detail [in a later section](#halting).

 ### Gas cost notes and examples
 A instruction's gas cost is loosely derived from its complexity.
 Execution complexity of some instructions changes based on inputs.
-Here are some examples and notes:
+Here are some examples and important notes:
 - [`JUMP`](./InstructionSet/#isa-section-jump) is an example of an instruction with constant gas cost.
 Regardless of its inputs, the instruction always incurs the same `l1GasCost` and `l2GasCost`.
 - The [`SET`](./InstructionSet/#isa-section-set) instruction operates on a different sized constant (based on its `dst-type`).
 Therefore, this instruction's gas cost increases with the size of its input.
 - Instructions that operate on a data range of a specified "size" scale in cost with that size.
 An example of this is the [`CALLDATACOPY`](./InstructionSet/#isa-section-calldatacopy) argument which copies `copySize` words from `environment.calldata` to memory.
-- The [`CALL`](./InstructionSet/#isa-section-call)/`STATICCALL`/`DELEGATECALL` instruction's gas cost is determined by its `l*Gas` arguments, but any gas unused by the triggered message call is refunded after its completion (more on this later).
+- The [`CALL`](./InstructionSet/#isa-section-call)/[`STATICCALL`](./InstructionSet/#isa-section-call)/`DELEGATECALL` instruction's gas cost is determined by its `l*Gas` arguments, but any gas unused by the triggered message call is refunded after its completion (more on this later).
 - An instruction with "offset" arguments (like [`ADD`](./InstructionSet/#isa-section-add) and many others), has increased cost for each offset argument that is flagged as "indirect".

 > Implementation detail: an instruction's gas cost will roughly align with the number of rows it corresponds to in the SNARK execution trace including rows in the sub-operation table, memory table, chiplet tables, etc.